davidystephenson/kneel/README.md

 ## `kneelMaker`

-You can create a `kneel` function with custom parameter middlewere using `kneelMaker`.
+You can create a `kneel` function with custom parameter middleware using `kneelMaker`.

 ```ts
 import { kneelMaker } from 'kneel'